-Jorett Joseph is a sophomore at Hamilton College and intends to major in Africana Studies and Government.
+Jorett Joseph is a junior at Hamilton College and with majors in Africana Studies and Government.
 Born in Miami, Florida, Jorett is a member of the second Hamilton Posse Miami.
 She is the Cultural Chair of BLSU, a member of the Feminists of Color Collective, and the Ministry Leader/Musical Director of the Hamilton College Sunday Morning Service.
 Being a Residential Advisor, Jorett has a very open personality and is always available to provide advice or point someone in the right direction.
 She recently worked with the United States Equal Employment Opportunity Commission immersing herself in issues affecting diverse communities.
 She plans to attend law school and specialize in international law.
 In her free time she enjoys singing, dancing, and listening to different genres of music.
 Jorett can be reached at email@example.com.